Strange Geographies: The Salton Sea

 The graffiti on this house reads "The Hills Have Eyes."
 (Click on it, or any of these pictures, for a larger size.)
 Further reinforcing my feeling that this is not somewhere I'd want to hang around after dark.

 Just outside the Salton-adjacent hamlet of Niland, there rises a strange, brightly-painted, man-made hill called Salvation Mountain.
 It's a pastel shock to the system after hours of brown and gray -- an enormous adobe structure covered in 100,000 gallons of paint, all made by one man, Leonard Knight, over the course of 25 years.
-Salvation Mountain is an amazing place that deserves its own post -- I'll do one soon -- but suffice to say that it was the ultimate cap on a very surreal journey.
+Salvation Mountain is an amazing place that deserves its own post.
+[Update: Here it is!]

 On the outskirts of Salvation Mountain: lacking a proper river for his boat, Leonard painted his own.